seanbreckenridge/malexport/README.md

 }
 ```

-If you want exact dates, I'd recommend using the `xml` export, as theres some estimation that has to done for the `list` export since the dates aren't absolute (e.g. `04-09-20` could be `2020` or `1920`)
+If you want exact dates, I'd recommend using the `xml` export, as there's some estimation that has to done for the `list` export since the dates aren't absolute (e.g. `04-09-20` could be `2020` or `1920`)

 `malexport parse forum -u malUsername` extracts posts made by your user to JSON